Commit-Boost/commit-boost-client/docs/docs/get_started/running/metrics-catalog.md

 # Metrics catalog

-This page lists every metric emitted by the Commit-Boost PBS and Signer services together with the runtime-registered build-info metric from the shared telemetry crate.
-Use this as a reference when building dashboards or writing alerting rules.
+Every metric emitted by the Commit-Boost PBS and Signer services, together with the runtime-registered build-info metric from the shared telemetry crate.
+Useful when building dashboards or writing alerting rules.
+For scrape and port setup, see [Metrics](./metrics.md).

 ---